smcd253/uart-m3pi-ee250/README.md

 build.
 However, we only provide instructions for compiling using mbed-cli.
-First, install the pre-reqs (mbed-cli only currently supports python2 so please install pip2 using the get-pip.py script that can be found online `python2 get-pip.py`):
+First, install the pre-reqs (mbed-cli only currently supports python2 so please install pip2 using the get-pip.py script that can be found online `sudo python2 get-pip.py`):

-1. pip2 install mbed-cli
+1. `sudo pip2 install mbed-cli`
+2. `sudo apt-get install mercurial gcc-arm-none-eabi`
-2. Install python packages: `pip2 install -r requirements.txt`
+3. Install python packages: `pip2 install -r requirements.txt`
-3. Install python, libusb and libncursus (i386 to be compatible with arm-none-eabi-gdb)
+4. Install python, libusb and libncursus (i386 to be compatible with arm-none-eabi-gdb)

         sudo apt-get install python libusb-1.0-0-dev libncurses5:i386

-4. It might be necessary to update your USB settings to get non-root access to DAP:
+5. It might be necessary to update your USB settings to get non-root access to DAP:

         sudo sh -c 'echo SUBSYSTEM==\"usb\", ATTR{idVendor}==\"0d28\", ATTR{idProduct}==\"0204\", MODE:=\"666\" > /etc/udev/rules.d/mbed.rules'
         sudo /etc/init.d/udev restart

 The next step is to initialize the mbed project and designate the compiler and target.
 First make sure to clone this repository or fork the repository and clone your fork.
+You will be building on top of this example, so do whatever you need to create your own repository using these files.

 ```
 cd m3pi-mqtt-ee250/